 - Navy or white socks or navy tights

-- Black, brown or navy shoes with a sensible heel (NOT higher than 3 cms).
+- Black, brown or navy shoes with a sensible low heel (NOT higher than 2 cms).
 Children wearing unsuitable shoes, boots or muddy shoes will be asked to change into their PE plimsolls.
 (Please ensure that your child can tie their own laces if you buy them lace up shoes)

-Pupils may wear navy shorts and white or blue polo shirts or plain white or blue tee-shirts (no logo).
+Pupils may wear navy trouser shorts (not sports shorts) and white or blue polo shirts or plain white or blue tee-shirts (no logo).
 Pupils may wear a blue gingham or striped school dress.

 Pupils may wear a sun hat.

 Instead of school shoes pupils may wear sandals in the summer.
 These must fully support the foot and should be a suitable style and colour which is in-keeping with the school shoes expectation, with a low heel.
 Trainers, flip-flops or crocs are not suitable footwear for school.

 It is very important that all pupils have a suitably warm coat, gloves and a hat in the colder months and especially throughout winter.
 Please ensure these and named.
 If boots that are higher than the ankle are worn, the pupil must have a pair of shoes or plimsolls to change into in school.

 PE kit should be brought to school each Monday.
 Children require the following PE clothing which is available from our school suppliers, or may be purchased at any major chain stores:

 - Navy or black close fitting sports shorts, white polo shirt, white socks, plain navy or black tracksuit to wear on top of the PE kit in case of cold weather.
 Black plimsolls for indoor and plain trainers or outdoor lessons.

 - Long hair should be tied back for all sporting activities.